Nitroplast: Habitat

 The distribution of A. thalassa is cosmopolitan and is found throughout the world's oceans including the North Sea, Mediterranean Sea, Adriatic Sea, Red Sea, Arabian Sea, South China Sea, and the Coral Sea., further reinforcing its significant role in nitrogen fixation.
 Although A. thalassa is ubiquitous, its abundance is highly regulated by various abiotic factors such as temperature and nutrients.
 Studies have shown that it occupies cooler waters compared to other diazotrophs.

-There are four defined sublineages of A. thalassa, namely, UCYN-A1, UCYN-A2, UCYN-A3, and UCYN-A4; studies have shown that these groups are adapted to different marine environments.
+There are four main defined sublineages of A. thalassa, namely, UCYN-A1, UCYN-A2, UCYN-A3, and UCYN-A4 (see § Diversity below); studies have shown that these groups are adapted to different marine environments.
 UCYN-A1 and UCYN-A3 co-exist in open-ocean oligotrophic waters. while UCYN-A2 and UCYN-A4 co-exist in coastal waters.
 UCYN-A2 is typically found in high latitude temperate coastal waters.
 In addition, it can also be found co-occurring with UCYN-A4 in the coastal bodies of water.
 UCYN-A3 was found to be in greater abundance in the surface of the open ocean in the subtropics.
 In addition, UCYN-A3 has only been found to co-occur with UCYN-A1 thus far.

 Metabolism

 Obligate photoheterotroph

 Atelocyanobacterium thalassa is categorized as a photoheterotroph.
-Complete genome analysis reveals a reduced-size genome of 1.44 megabases, and the lack of pathways needed for metabolic self-sufficiency common to cyanobacteria.
+Complete genome analysis reveals a reduced-size genome of 1.44 megabases and the lack of pathways needed for metabolic self-sufficiency common to cyanobacteria.
 Genes are lacking for photosystem II of the photosynthetic apparatus, RuBisCO (ribulose-1,5-bisphosphate carboxylase/oxygenase), and enzymes of the Calvin and tricarboxylic acid (TCA) cycle.
 Due to the lack of metabolically essential genes, A. thalassa requires external sources of carbon and other biosynthetic compounds.
-As well, A. thalassa lacks the tricarboxylic acid cycle, but expresses a putative dicarboxylic-acid transporter.
+As well, A. thalassa lacks the tricarboxylic acid cycle but expresses a putative dicarboxylic-acid transporter.
 This suggests that A. thalassa fills its requirement for dicarboxylic acids from an external source.
-The complete or partial lack of biosynthetic enzymes required for valine, leucine, isoleucine, phenylalanine, tyrosine and tryptophan biosynthesis further suggests the need for external sources of amino acids.
+The complete or partial lack of biosynthetic enzymes required for valine, leucine, isoleucine, phenylalanine, tyrosine, and tryptophan biosynthesis further suggests the need for external sources of amino acids.
 However, A. thalassa still possesses the Fe-III transport genes (afuABC), which should allow for the transport of Fe-III into the cell.